Choosing between Apollo and UpLead for your B2B prospecting often comes down to five questions:

 Apollo is an all-in-one sales platform that combines a 270M+ contact database with multichannel sequencing, a parallel dialer, email deliverability tools, conversation intelligence, and deal management.
 Its free plan gives individual reps access to data and outreach without procurement approval, and paid plans start at $49/seat/month.
 Apollo works well for teams that want to consolidate their data provider, outreach platform, and dialer into one product.
 The tradeoff: its database has uneven international coverage, its credit system can be confusing, and its CRM and deal management capabilities lag behind dedicated CRMs.

 Apollo and UpLead each solve a piece of the B2B sales puzzle.
 Apollo bundles data and outreach but trades some data depth for breadth.
 UpLead delivers clean data but leaves outreach to other tools.
-For teams that need the largest B2B dataset available, AI that understands deal context (not just contact records), and the flexibility to use that intelligence in any tool, there's a third option worth considering.
+For teams that need the largest B2B dataset available, AI that understands deal context rather than just contact records, and the flexibility to use that intelligence in any tool, there's a third option worth considering.

-If you want to see how ZoomInfo's data and intelligence compare for your specific market, start with a free trial.
+If you want to see how ZoomInfo's data and intelligence compare for your specific market, start with ZoomInfo Lite for free or request a full trial.

 Apollo vs. UpLead vs. ZoomInfo at a glance